You can help!

 the centerpiece of a new "green" museum to preserve this and other

-important pieces of Canadian military history.
+important pieces of Canadian naval history.
 The estimated

 cost of the project is over $6 million.
-Tours of Ojibwa will
+Even before the

-visitors each year, creating new jobs and injecting an anticipated
+100,000 visitors each year, creating new jobs and injecting an

-$500,000 annual payroll to stimulate the local economy.
-It is
+anticipated $500,000 annual payroll to stimulate the local

-more than a measured can-do attitude that drives this
+economy.
+It is more than a measured can-do attitude that

-endeavour.
-It is the conviction that saving an important
+drives this endeavour.
+It is the conviction that saving an

 here for more background information on the project.